 The following standards set the requirements for a table for adults intended for use in outdoor environments.

-The requirements include all types of tables for outdoor use in camping, domestic and non-domestic environment.
+The requirements is as de all types of tables for outdoor use in camping, domestic and non-domestic environment.

-EN 581-1:2017 + EN 581-3:2017 ${\tt Outdoor\ furniture-Seating\ and\ tables\ for\ camping,\ domestic\ and\ non-domestic\ use.}$
+EN 58 -1:2617 +

+Outdoor furniture - Seating and tables for camping, domestic and non-domestic use.